 What To Pack For Cat Ba

-And we never travel anywhere without our Water to Go filtration bottles.
-No only do they save us money because we don’t have to buy water, we can use it from any source.
-They help with reducing the blight that is single use plastic.
+And we never travel anywhere without our water filtration bottles.
+Not only do they save us money because we don’t have to buy water, we can use it from any source.
+They also help with reducing the blight that is single use plastic.

 How Many Days To Stay?